Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 • the need to reach agreement after contract award with utility providers on the treatments for known and unknown utilities.

-A TfNSW-initiated contract variation to move the location of the tram stop/platform near the Queen Victoria Building also caused substantial delay to the construction works near one business.
+A TfNSW-initiated contract variation to move the location of the tram stop/platform near the Queen Victoria Building also substantially delayed the construction works near one business.

 Treatments for known utilities could not be agreed with the utility owners before contract award because the then design of the treatment works was not sufficiently progressed.
 The construction works were tendered on the basis that the contractor would progress and complete the design after contract award.

 TfNSW’s original contracting plan was for the contractor to take all time and cost risks arising out of the treatment of utilities.
 But TfNSW was unable to achieve this commercial outcome.
-Instead, it ultimately agreed it would give the contractor extensions of time, and compensation, for delays and additional costs arising from utilities risk.
+Instead, it ultimately agreed to give the contractor extensions of time and compensation for delays and additional costs arising from utilities risk.

 The contract also included a site access regime that was supposed to encourage the contractor to adhere to the staging plan — by requiring the contractor to pay a daily fee for each day it occupied a zone beyond the agreed period.
 But TfNSW agreed to cap the contractor’s liability for such fees to just $4.5 million (less than 0.33% of the D&C contract price), which cap would be reached after just one months’ overstay in all zones.
 When this cap was reached, the occupation fee regime ceased to provide any incentive for the contractor to promptly complete its construction activities within a zone before deploying its resources to another zone.